 Blending the art and science of psychology

-I've spent my academic and professional career learning about the science of human behavior and development.
+I've spent my academic and professional career learning about the science of the human mind.
 Equally important is my training in the art of therapy integrating both western and eastern philosophies.
 Knowing what's wrong isn't enough.
 When we suffer we need understanding, compassion, and caring from another and towards ourselves.
 I've devoted my life to this path.
 It is a great and humble honor to help another human being transform their life.
 I owe a thousand thank you's to the courage of my past clients and my teachers who've taught me more than I could have ever imagined.

 Different kinds of services for different needs